btubbs/garphunql/README.md

 ### Querying multiple fields at once

 GraphQL lets you query any number of fields at the same time.
 Similarly, Garphunql lets you pass in any number of `Field` calls to `Query`.
-Only one request to the server will be made, and the results will each be unmarshaled into the appropriate destinations:
+The fields will all be bundled together and sent to the server as sub-fields of the top-level "query" field.
+When the server's response is received, each piece of the payload will be unmarshaled into the appropriate destination:

 ```go
 func multipleQueries(client *gql.Client) {